CAP & Degar Sites & Articles

 Edwin E. Moïse and Clemson University offer this amazing and well-organized bibliographical compendium, the Vietnam War Bibliography.

 Songs of Americans in the Vietnam War - an interesting collection of music fconnected with the war by Dr. Lydia Fish, a professor of Anthropology at Buffalo State University.
-If you scroll down, you'll see a photo of me playing the bagpipes at the HQ 3/12 artillery camp at Co Bi Than Tan (later to be named Camp Evans).
+If you scroll down, you'll see a photo of me playing the bagpipes at Camp Evans (Co Bi Than Tan), while stationed there with HQ 3/12.

 MACV-SOG is an excellent site for material related to that program with many photos and info.
 Those in (or interested in) SOG will find it useful.